hclarke/blog/content/fsck/fsck.md

 I booted up osx, resized the partition, and vowed never to install linux on my primary hard drive until I forget this lesson again

-Another lesson: tools matter, but not that much. michael jordan in crocs could still dunk on me
+Another lesson: tools matter, but not that much.
+Michael Jordan in crocs could still dunk on me

 <div id="fin" class="p5"></div>